Day with Daeradar

 But Celeborn did not relent his steady gaze.
 "This has gone on long enough," he answered, just as stern as he was before.
 "You both will come down from the tree now, or there will be consequences."

 "'Tis just a game, daeradar!"
 Elrohir protested.
 Like his twin, he wanted to keep playing what they had begun.
-But he also did not want to make their grandfather angry, and he was beginning to feel a bit nervous when he caught the hints of frustration in the Elf lord's tone.
+But he also did not want to make their grandfather angry, and he was beginning to feel a bit nervous when he saw the hints of frustration in the Elf lord's fair features.

 Celeborn unfolded his arms, and his gaze became impassive.
 He could tell the younger twin was beginning to have second thoughts about continuing their game, and Elladan would be sure to follow.
 But before he could say anything more, he was startled when the older twin suddenly began to climb to some of the higher branches while Elrohir lingered behind.

 "Elladan!
 Elrohir!"
-Celeborn sighed, his frustration beginning to slip through, before he reached out and grabbed onto the lowest branch, about to pull himself up.
+Celeborn sighed in defeat, his frustration beginning to slip through, before he reached out and grabbed onto the lowest branch, about to pull himself up.

-Celeborn paused, looking over his shoulder to find Haldir, one of the most trusted guards in his patrol, was standing behind him, an amused look passing over his fair face as he watched his lord about to climb the tree.
-"Elladan and Elrohir have come to Lórien with their father," he explained quietly, turning to face the younger Elf.
-"I am watching my grandsons while he meets with Lady Galadriel."
+Celeborn paused, looking over his shoulder to find Haldir, captain of the guard, was standing behind him, an amused look slowly passing over his fair face as he watched his lord about to climb the tree.
+"Elladan and Elrohir have come to Lórien with their father," he explained with as much dignity as he could muster, turning to face the younger Elf.
+"I am watching them while he meets with Lady Galadriel."

 "Ah."
 Haldir raised his light gaze to the branches above him, spotting the twins as they continued to climb higher.
-"Having difficulty?"
+"Are you having difficulty?"
 He had first met Elladan and Elrohir when they were infants, as captivated by them as any who had set eyes on them.
-But now that they were older, their reputation for causing trouble was infamous.
+But now that they were older, their reputation for causing trouble was well-known.

-"Nay," Celeborn said, to which Haldir turned back to him with a raised eyebrow.
+"Nay," Celeborn said, to which Haldir turned back to him with a raised, questioning eyebrow.

-"That could be disputed," the young guard muttered to himself, causing an irritated look to cross Celeborn's face.
+"That could be disputed," the young captain muttered to himself, smirking when it caused an irritated look to cross Celeborn's face.
 Haldir chuckled quietly.
-"I remember when Rúmil was this age and uncooperative.
+"I remember well when Rúmil was this age and uncooperative.
 Orophin and I learned how to handle him."

-Celeborn watched as Haldir stopped at the base of the tree, casting his gaze up to the twins sitting in the higher branches.
+Celeborn watched as Haldir stepped up to the base of the mallorn tree, casting his gaze up to the twins sitting in the higher branches.
 "Elladan!
-Elrohir!" he called, a smile on his face as he kept his tone friendly.
+Elrohir!" he called, a smile on his face as he kept his tone light and friendly.
 "What say you to having pastries?"

 "They had lunch a short time ago," Celeborn muttered as he approached the younger Elf.
 "Surely that will–!"